https://newsletter.en.creamermedia.com

 “We have a committed network behind us, and we want to make sure that we gain traction again for 2026,” he said.

-Biene described South Africa’s over reliance on exports to Europe as both a strength and potentially a weakness.
+Biene described South Africa’s over-reliance on exports to Europe as both a strength and potentially a weakness.

 Biene highlighted that Volkswagen Group Africa produced 156 837 vehicles in 2025, of which 76% was for export markets.

-Biene described 2025 as “another great year” for Volkswagen Group Africa in terms of exports to Europe, noting that the company aims to strategically try to maintain exports to Europe over the next ten years.
+Biene described 2025 as “another great year” for Volkswagen Group Africa in terms of exports to Europe, noting that the company aimed to strategically try to maintain exports to Europe over the next ten years.

-“There's a strong need for a sense of urgency for action, and I think we are almost all aligned on what actions need to be taken”.
+“There's a strong need for a sense of urgency for action, and I think we are almost all aligned on what actions need to be taken.”

 NEW VEHICLES COMING SOON